-4.4.6 When required by the construction documents in accordance with Section 1.6.7 above, wall finishes shall be installed on the mockup panel to demonstrate adequate marking of cross-tie flanges and installation of fasteners.
+4.4.6 When required by the construction documents (see Section 1.6.7 above), wall finishes shall be installed on the mockup panel to demonstrate adequate marking of crosstie flanges and installation of fasteners.
 Refer to Section 3.1.6 above.